Memoirs are rarely as entertaining as James Haskell's new book, finds Rugby World

 The ankle injury that flared up at Northampton at the end of 2018 effectively forced him to retire and it was a shock to him.
 “When I told my team-mates I was retiring I cried like a baby.
 For 25 years I’d spent almost every waking hour trying to be the best rugby player I could be.
 And now what was I?
 I felt like the prison librarian Brooks from The Shawshank Redemption, suddenly having to contemplate life in the real world.”

 That new life includes a career in Mixed Martial Arts – on hold because of the pandemic – and two or three gigs a month as a DJ, in which he earns more money than he did playing for Saints.
 “DJ-ing has become my biggest passion in life.
 I’d honestly give up everything else if I could just do two or three DJ sets a week.”

 The book manages to tick every box.
 It conveys the graft that went into making Haskell an international rugby player, it provides a platform for opinions formed from nearly two decades playing the sport.
 Yet it has lashings of humour and as certain anecdotes illustrate – the Joe Marler water-squirting incident, an exchange with Andy Farrell – Haskell is not afraid to be the object of mild ridicule.

 “Everything I did – and I did a lot of stupid things – I did for the story,” he says.
 “All I ever wanted to do was to sit at the back of the coach, swap stupid tales and make people giggle.”

 What a Flanker by James Haskell is published by HarperCollins, RRP £20.
-They’ve kindly provided six copies to give away in a competition – click here for your chance to win.

 Can’t get to the shops?
 You can download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.